Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Experiment

 \subsection{Provers and Experiment Settings}

 We applied our learning-to-refine framework to Kimina-Prover-Distill-8B \cite{wang2025kiminaproverpreviewlargeformal} and Goedel-Prover-V2-32B \cite{lin2025goedelproverv2scalingformaltheorem}, which roughly represent the performance of the lower and upper bounds of medium-scale Lean provers.
-Although Goedel-32B supports refinement internally, we only employ its direct solution generation ability, because it corrects errors based on entire history of refinement, and is not compatible with our CoD framework.
+Although Goedel-V2 supports refinement internally, we only employ its direct solution generation ability, because it does not satisfy the Markovian refinement property.
+Results of directly applying random tree search to Goedel-V2 are reported in \cref{tab:sft_expert_iteration_comparison}.

-Our experiments disentangle two orthogonal dimensions of evaluation: (1) the form of supervision used during training (direct synthesis vs. refinement), and (2) the strategy used to allocate test-time sampling budget (BFS, DFS, random or value-guided tree search).
-Table~\ref{tab:models} summarizes all experiment settings.
-For Kimina-8B, we collected 3.1k and 6.6k refinement instances across two training stages (SFT and expert iteration).
+As summarized in \cref{tab:models}, our experiments disentangle two orthogonal dimensions of evaluation: (1) the form of supervision used during training (direct synthesis or refinement), and (2) the strategy used to allocate test-time sampling budget (BFS, DFS, random or value-guided tree search).

+For Kimina-8B, we collected 3.1k and 6.6k refinement instances across two training stages.
 For Goedel-32B, the corresponding sizes were 4.5k and 6.7k.
-As explained previously, we added an equal amount of directly solved problems, resulting in 19.4k and 22.4k training data instances for Kimina-8B and Goedel-32B respectively.
-For comparison purposes, we utilized all the directly solved problems produced by base provers to fine-tune themselves (denoted as ``Direct'' in our experiments).
+As explained previously, we added an equal amount of directly solved problems, resulting in 19.4k and 22.4k training data instances for Kimina and Goedel-V2 respectively.
+The resulting models after expert iteration are denoted as Kimina-Expert and Goedel-Expert.
+For comparison purposes, we utilized all the directly solved problems produced by base provers to fine-tune themselves (denoted as Kimina-Direct and Goedel-Direct in our experiments).